 Once you click “confirm”, anyone with the link to your document will be able to view it.
 They will not be required to have a Grist login.

-The “Copy Link” button is handy to copy the link to the clipboard for pasting into an email, tweet, or anywhere else.
+The “Copy Link” button is handy for link sharing.
+You can copy the link to the clipboard for pasting into an email, tweet, or anywhere else.

 You can also allow anyone with the link to edit your document.
 Simply switch the role for Public Access to Editor.